What is Piece Rate Pay? A Guide for Employers

 • Comply with wage and overtime requirements

-• Understand special consideration for California employers
+• Understand special considerations for California employers

 What is piece rate pay, and how does piece work pay work?